 While not a specific species, you’ll find these to be incredibly common house spiders.
 The group is so named because they lay their eggs in sacs and don’t spin webs.
 Yellow sac spiders are the most common household variety, although other light-colored species will also move in.
 They have small, 1/2 inch oval bodies and two rows of eyes.

 In general, sac spider bites produce a bit of swelling and irritation.
 Those with allergies can have more violent reactions.
-When you see a white silk egg sac in a corner or under furniture, be sure to check for a guarding female before removing.
+When you see a white silk egg sac in a corner or under furniture, be sure to check for a guarding female before e.

 #9 – Wolf Spiders (Family Lycosidae)